 100 best sci-fi films of all time, according to critics

 Of all major movie genres, sci-fi has perhaps the most passionate devotees—just look at the feverishly adoring fanbases of the "Star Wars" saga and the Marvel Cinematic Universe.
-Not only do these ardent admirers frequent Comic-Con, engage in cosplay, and read throngs of backstory in comic strips and books, they also drive up user ratings as soon as the newest installment of their favorite franchise drops.
+Not only do these ardent admirers frequent Comic-Con, engage in cosplay, and read throngs of backstories in comic strips and books, but they also sell billions in movie tickets (three of the top 10 movies of 2024 are sci-fi flicks) and drive up user ratings as soon as the newest installment of their favorite franchise drops.
 It can lead to a somewhat skewed perspective in terms of whether or not certain highly-rated movies are actually worth watching.

 Enter the film critic: a movie expert who, while not impervious to personal bias, is more likely to judge a work based on its actual merits.
 To that end, a list of the best critically reviewed sci-fi films will be different from one compiled according to IMDb user ratings—even if specific titles are bound to overlap.
 Both critics and audiences raved about the 2024 releases "A Quiet Place: Day One" and "Dune: Part Two," for example.
 However, opinions on other movies might differ significantly.